koto-lang/koto/crates/cli/docs/language_guide.md

 export let foo: Number = -1
 ```

-`export` also supports map syntax, which can be convinient when exporting a lot of values:
+`export` also supports map syntax, which can be convenient when exporting a lot of values:

 ```koto
 ##################